c0psrul3/redmine_email_integration/README.md

 # Redmine Email Integration Plugin

-This plugin saves reply emails as ticket's notes.
+This plugin saves "Message-ID" of email to associate an email with an issue/reply (journal).

 Inspired by [redmine_mail_intergration](https://github.com/YusukeKokubo/redmine_mail_intergration).